ajmal017/Robinhood-API/README.md

    + get watchlist
    + reorganize rh watchlist
    + add to watch rh watchlist
+   + remove the last made Order

 - Still developing more, as i explore

 ###How To Install:
     pip install -r requirements.txt